 Changes take effect as soon as practical in the implementation.

-This object indicates the group cipher suite selector the entity uses.
-The group cipher suite in the RSNE takes its value from this variable.
+This object indicates the group data cipher suite selector the entity uses.
+The group data cipher suite in the RSNE takes its value from this variable.
 It consists of an OUI or CID (the first 3 octets) and a cipher suite identifier (the last octet)."

 ::= { dot11RSNAConfigEntry 4 }